pellierd/pddl4j/docs/writing_your_own_planner.rst

   *  `Java JDK <https://adoptopenjdk.net/>`_ version 8 or higher is installed.
   * A text editor such as `Sublime <https://www.sublimetext.com>`_ or `Atom <https://atom.io>`_ or IDE such as `Eclipse <https://www.eclipse.org>`_ `NetBean <https://netbeans.org>`_ or `IntelliJ <https://www.jetbrains.com/idea/>`_.

-In the following, we will give the commands line so that the tutorial can be done independently of any IDE.
+In the following, we will give the command lines so that the tutorial can be done independently of any IDE.

 Step 1.
 Create a simple Java project with PDDL4J
 ------------------------------------------------